hgw3lls/DMS110_Spring2017/README.md

 ##Classtime
 TUE	&	THU	11	am	- 12:	50	pm	/	CFA244

+#Course Description
+Beginner programming course geared towards Media Study majors with little to no experience who want to pursue Programming Graphics, Game Design and Virtual Reality.
+This course introduces basic concepts of Computer Science with the JavaScript programming language, while incorporating a Media Study perspective.
+Non-majors welcome if space available.
+Lab fee: $125.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for